-We seek to allocate our capital efficiently and strategically and fund our active development portfolio based on each program's scientific and other merits.
-Our discipline has been demonstrated by our decision not to proceed with development activities on multiple potentially viable product candidates for portfolio management and capital conservation reasons to concentrate our resources and focus our execution on our solid tumor oncology programs.
-Given the substantial decrease in research funding we now receive from Merck as compared to historical periods commensurate with the decreased scope of the collaboration, we need to devote a substantial amount of our own financial resources to fund our R&D programs, and we may need to delay or suspend development activities on product candidates that we consider promising unless and until we are able to raise sufficient additional capital and/or we need to enter into additional BD Arrangements in order to proceed with such development through to regulatory approval.
+We seek to allocate our capital efficiently and strategically and fund our development portfolio based on each program's scientific and other merits.
+Our discipline has been demonstrated by our decision not to proceed with development activities on multiple potentially viable product candidates for portfolio management and capital conservation reasons to concentrate our resources and focus our execution on selected programs.
+Given that we are no longer receiving meaningful research funding from Merck as compared to historical periods commensurate with the decreased scope of the collaboration, we need to devote a substantial amount of our own financial resources to fund our R&D programs, and we may need to delay or suspend development activities on product candidates that we consider promising unless and until we are able to raise sufficient additional capital and/or we need to enter into additional BD Arrangements in order to proceed with such development through to regulatory approval.